 “A rough one,” Shane evades.

 “What is it?”
-Christophe grows wary.
+Christopher grows wary.

 “You’ll stay here until the case is solved or it settles down on its own.”